nicholas-quirk/clj-barcode/README.md

 ## Sample Code

-Most of the function are called the same way.
+Most of the functions are called the same way.
 A keyword of the barcode you want to generate and a string of the data is usually required.
 Any functions that have variable arguments are passed using key value pairs.

 To create a new barcode:
 ```clojure